starryskiessouth/starryskiessouth.github.io/content/preserving/social.md

 *The above photo series was captured by George Fleenor.*

+### Neighborly Lighting

+Are you troubled sleeping at night due to your neighbor's or city's light pouring through your window?
+This light is negatively affecting your health and potentially others' too.

+Many cities and counties have lighting ordinances in place requiring shielded light and/or lighting that does not trespass into homes.
+However, many times, individuals are unaware of how their lighting is affecting others.
+You can typically find your county's lighting ordinance via a web engine search that includes your county name, your state name, and the phrase "zoning regulation."
+Once you find your city and county's lighting ordinance, you can bring the light trespass you are experiencing to your local police or legislators and encourage new fixture implementation.

+Meanwhile, consider how your own home lighting might be creating light trespass onto your neighbor's property.
+Follow the guidelines [provided on this website](https://www.darksky.org/dark-sky-friendly-home-lighting-program/) to consider how you might change your lighting to eliminate light trespass.
+Once your lighting is improved, you can print out a *Dark Sky Friendly Home* certificate.

-To support safety and the heritage of dark skies, choose fully-shielded fixtures for your home and community - *put a shield on it.*
+To support safety, our heritage of starry skies, reduced energy waste, and neighborly lighting, choose fully-shielded fixtures for your home and community - *put a shield on it.*

 ![](/images/uploads/glare.jpg)